-Peanuts are grown in tropical and subtropical countries both for their nutritional value and economic importance.
-A rich plant-based source of oil and protein, they are eaten in many forms, used as an ingredient in savoury recipes or incorporated in confectionery.
+Peanut is grown in tropical and subtropical countries both for its nutritional value and economic importance.
+This rich plant-based source of fat and protein is featured in many forms and used as an ingredient in savoury and sweet recipes.

-In Southeast Asia countries, like Indonesia, they roast peanuts and grind them to a paste to make the famous satay sauce for meat grilled on skewers.
+In Southeast Asia countries, like Indonesia, they roast and grind peanut to a paste to make the famous satay sauce for meat grilled on skewers.
 A groundnut paste is also added in chicken stews in West Africa, while in some other African places, a locally made peanut oil (extracted from the kernels by merely pressing) is used as an ingredient in regional dishes.
-In Brazil, roasted ground peanuts are mixed with sugar to make paçoca (see Top 5 Brazilian Sweets), a national sweet sold everywhere—from street vendors to cantinas in schools—and traditionally eaten during Festa Junina, a popular festivity celebrated all over the country in June.
+In Brazil, roasted ground peanuts are mixed with sugar to make paçoca (see Top 5 Brazilian Sweets), a national sweet sold everywhere—from street vendors to cantinas in schools—and traditionally eaten during Festa Junina, a popular festivity celebrated nationwide in June.